 A=⎣⎡503613−142021−141⎦⎤

-nullsp(A) is the set of all vectors x∈R3 where Ax=0. rank(A)=2, so there will be some non-zero vectors x in the null space.
+nullsp(A) is the set of all vectors x∈R3 where Ax=0. rank(A)=2, which is less than 3 (the number of columns of A), so there will be some non-zero vectors x in the null space.
 But what are they?

 In this example, nullsp(A) is a 1-dimensional subspace of R3.
 We also know from earlier that rank(A)=2.
 And curiously, 1+2=3, the number of columns in A. This is not a coincidence, and sheds light on an important theorem.